brenocrs/brenocrs.github.io/_posts/2020-08-16-registering-Solaris-SMF.md

 <exec_method timeout_seconds="60" type="method" name="refresh" exec=":true"/>
 ```

-### 5 - Inform the name and description
+### 5 - Setting the name and description

-Inform to the smf the name and description for your script, so every user that type "svcs" ofr your script will knwo that is about.
+Inform to the smf the name and description for your script, so every user that type ```svcs -l my-app``` for your script will know what is about our script.
 For that, we will use the block bellow

 ```xml